ds0nt/nexus/README.md

    - Clients are automatically removed from all the pools when they disconnect.

 Nexus also saves you from spending your whole day un-deadlocking your websocket code. <3

+Cheers!
+I'll add more later as I think of ways to keep it simple with websockets